 Awards are for a minimum period of four weeks, and a maximum period of twelve months.

-Individual awards will be given to a maximum of $3000 for trips of up to 3 months, $5,000 for trips of up to 6 months, and $7,500 for trips of up to one year.
-Note that the award is not intended to cover the full cost of travel or field research, and the number of awards given in each competition will vary, and are subject to the discretion of the School of Graduate Studies.
+Individual awards will be given up to a maximum of $3000 for trips of up to 3 months, a maximum of $5,000 for trips of up to 6 months, and a maximum $7,500 for trips of up to one year.
+Note: The award is not intended to cover the full cost of travel or field research, and the number of awards given in each competition will vary, and are subject to the discretion of the School of Graduate Studies.

 - significant travel costs for field and archival research activities, including economy travel (air, rail, bus) or travel by car (for distances greater than 200km); visas, required research permits and/or site entrance fees;